Review was updated on 5th June, 2020

 NRL, Rugby and Cricket

 While AFL fans have had their own dedicated Fox Sports channel for years — and they’ve been loving it — fans of the Rugby League way of doing things probably felt a little left out, despite the stellar Fox Sports coverage of the NRL season across the general Fox Sports channels.
 That’s all changed now, with a channel dedicated entirely to the sport.
 Part of a deal worth a staggering $1.8B, Fox League broadcasts every single NRL game live, in high definition and completely ad-free.
 As with Fox Footy, the Fox League channel offers new pre and post-game shows and is the home of the network’s existing shows about the code.
 It’s huge for rugby fans, and it’s included as part of the overall Fox Sports Package.
-Fox Cricket offers the most live coverage of domestic and international Cricket of any channel in Australia.
+And Fox Cricket offers the most live coverage of domestic and international Cricket of any channel in Australia.

 Tennis and Golf: Majors and Minors

 Tennis fans can often be found glued to their screens until the early hours of the morning, watching live coverage of the many and varied tennis events around the world, beamed in as they happen.
 Whether it’s the ATP tour, the action of the French and US Opens or the Davis Cup, there’s extensive coverage of the country-hopping world of professional tennis.
 Similarly, golf gets the royal treatment, with the famed US PGA Tour headlining a roster than takes in the tours from Europe and Asia and culminates in the legendary US Open.

 Best of Live Motorsports